For Dashboard Designers Parameters

 the value "1+1" can be evaluated as 2 in the receiving Function.
 The Javascript interpreter has 3 different levels of

-.
+evaluation: none, path and full.
 This level can be set per parameter, as a meta property of the parameter.

 Example: